Bassett88/arkosR36S/Frequently-Asked-Questions---RG353M.md

 * Per emulator takes precedence over global.

 ## Q. Can I load ArkOS onto the internal (emmc) storage?
-### A. This is possible with a custom image available for the RG353M.
+### A. This is possible with the latest image available for the RG353M.

 **Notes**
  - You must have at least 60 percent battery power available on your unit before the process can start.
 It is best to have it fully charged.